Come combattere le preoccupazioni e ansie

 10. It is the enemy’s strategy to destroy your life.

-Isaisah 41:10 (KJV)
+Isaia 41:10 (KJV)

 Fear thou not; for I am with thee: be not dismayed; for I am thy God: I will strengthen thee; yea, I will help thee; yea, I will uphold thee with the right hand of my righteousness.

-psalm 20:7 (KJV)
+Salmo 20:7 (KJV)

 Some trust in chariots, and some in horses: but we will remember the name of the Lord our God.

-2 Chronicle 20:22 (NIV)
+2 Cronache 20:22 (NIV

 As they began to sing and praise, the Lord set ambushes against the men of Ammon and Moab and Mount Seir who were invading Judah, and they were defeated.